 In this diagram, the PKINIT exchange is performed at long intervals, in order to obtain an (intermediate) symmetric session key.
-This session key is shared between the MTA and the server's ticket, where the application server may be the KDC (in which case the ticket is the TGT).
+This session key is shared between the MTA and the server via the server's ticket, where the application server may be the KDC (in which case the ticket is the TGT).